Sanmeet-EWU/cscd-350-project-stella/README.md

 # Running Tests

-While in the project directory in the terminal / powershell run " flutter test"
+While in the project directory in the terminal/powershell run " flutter test"